Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 MENG 4624 - Automation, Control and Instrumentation IV

-Automation, Control and Instrumentation is a course that focus on Programmable Logic Control (PLC) and digital PID controller and the fundamental of microcontrollers; Testing and calibration of sensors and transducers of monitoring system; General requirements of automatic control equipment and safety devices; Marine engine electronic PID Controllers.
+This course will focus on Programmable Logic Control (PLC) and digital PID controllers, and the fundamentals of microcontrollers.
+Students will learn how to test and calibrate sensors and transducers of monitoring systems and marine engine electronic PID controllers.

 MENG 4713 - Maritime Law and Ships Business III